• Skip to primary navigation

 plate of pancakes with sauteed bananas on top

-Top your pancakes with the banana mixture and pure maple syrup.
+5. Top your pancakes with the banana mixture and maple syrup.
 Add toasted pecans to bananas foster pancakes if desired.
 Enjoy immediately.

-• Use your favorite pancake mix for these bananas foster pancakes, my 2 favorites are Kodiak Cakes as well as Bob's Red Mill mix.
+• Make Pancakes for One (double it!) or use your favorite pancake mix for these bananas foster pancakes, my 2 favorites are Kodiak Cakes as well as Bob's Red Mill mix.

 • Dark brown sugar has a lot of sweet molasses flavor which is great for this recipe.
 Use dark brown sugar if you have it!